Sue Miller

 Sue Miller (born November 29, 1943) is an American novelist and short story writer who has written a number of best-selling novels.
+She graduated from Radcliffe College.

 Biography

 Born in Chicago, Miller was preoccupied with her duties as a single mother, leaving little time to write for many years.
 As a result, she did not publish her first novel until 1986, after spending almost a decade in various fellowships and teaching positions.

 Since then, two of her novels have been made into feature films, and her book While I Was Gone was an Oprah's Book Club pick in 2000.
 Miller has taught creative writing classes at Smith College, Amherst, Tufts, MIT, and Boston University.